 Instagram Saves Are The Hot New Engagement Metric — Here’s Why

-Goodbye likes, hello saves: Instagram saves are the hottest engagement metric that brands are tracking right now (and for good reason).
+Goodbye likes, hello saves: Instagram saves are one of the hottest engagement metrics that brands are tracking right now (and for good reason).

 With Instagram testing the removal of likes, success metrics for Instagram feed posts are moving away from public likes in favor of the private “saves” metric instead.

-So if you want to grow your account, you need to focus on getting people to save your Instagram post!
+So if you want to grow your account, you may want to focus on getting people to save your Instagram post!
 Here are 6 top tips on how to increase Instagram saves: